History

 January 1982

-Dr. Beckman, through the Arnold & Mabel Beckman Foundation, provides the original financial gift to establish UCI Beckman Laser Institute & Medical Clinic.
-Dr. Beckman funds half of the $5 million needed to build what is now the Institute with the agreement that the remaining funds will be raised through private support.
+Dr. Beckman, through the Arnold and Mabel Beckman Foundation, provides the original financial gift to establish UC Irvine Beckman Laser Institute & Medical Clinic.
+He funded half of the $5 million needed to build the Institute with the agreement that the remaining funds would be raised through private support.

 • Department of Defense Funding